euruko/euruko2016.github.io/source/blog/2016-08-03-hello-sofia.html.markdown

 ## Hotels

 There are many hotels around the venue.
-We recommend you book one in downtown Sofia, perfectly, in a walking distance of the venue.
+We recommend that you book one in downtown Sofia, preferebly, in a walking distance of the venue.
 As usual, the earlier you book, the better chances you have to get a room at a conveniently close hotel.

 The ones closest to the venue are: